 The City of Rome is filled with religious, artistic, historic and cultural treasures.
 The staff and faculty of the program are eager to assist students in maximizing their time in Rome by offering guidance and suggestions for sightseeing in and exploration of this great city.
 Please check this site frequently for updates about Rome’s major attractions and opportunities.
 When you arrive in Rome, please let our on-site staff know what your interests are and they will be happy to assist you.

 Students are responsible for their own travel arrangements to and from Rome.
 If you do not already have a passport, apply for one at your earliest convenience.
 Be sure to allow sufficient processing time.
 If you do have a passport, check the expiration date and renew if necessary.
 Your passport expiration date should be six months beyond the date on which you intend to return home.
 American passport holders do not need visas to study in Italy for up to 90 days.
 If your passport is not an American passport, different rules may apply.
-Please contact email@example.com for additional information.
+Please contact firstname.lastname@example.org and the CUA Abroad office for additional information.

 When you receive final notice of your admission to the program, begin to shop around for your airline ticket.
 Keep in mind that some flexibility with respect to your departure city, and a willingness to use non-direct flights might result in significant savings.
+You may find helpful information at the following sites:

 Transportation from the airport